 - 1 butternut squash, peeled and cut into large chunks, seeds reserved

-- 3 garlic clove, peeled and bashed
+- 3 garlic cloves, peeled and bashed

 - 3½ tbsp extra-virgin olive oil